mt-empty/shortcut-go-client/readme.md

 ## Usage

 ```
+A shortcut-pages client, pages directory is located at /opt/shortcut/pages/

 Usage:
-  shortcut [flags]
+  shortcut <PROGRAM_NAME> [flags]
-  shortcut [command]

-Available Commands:
-  completion  Generate the autocompletion script for the specified shell
-  help        Help about any command
-  list        List all available shortcut pages in the cache
-  update      Update the local cache

 Flags:
   -h, --help        help for shortcut
+  -l, --list        List all available shortcut pages in the cache
-  -n, --no-colour   Remove colours from the output (default true)
+  -n, --no-colour   Remove colour from the output
+  -u, --update      Update the local cache
   -v, --version     version for shortcut
 ```